arunagiri26/git/readme.md

-## Hello, every one welcome to my git guide!
+## Hello, everyone!

-- Welcome yo the git learning
+- This is from two